 - Communication: Distributive bargaining often shuts down communication and the parties will be reluctant and selective when they are bargaining.
 Integrative encourages open communication because it will help the parties find solutions to the problems they are facing.
 Speaking openly about what they need will give the parties space to figure out what they need to move forward.

 - Issues: Integrative bargaining allows the parties to consider multiple issues at the same time and find solutions that integrate all the issues.
 Distributive bargaining will focus on one issue at a time, forcing the parties to consider the issues independently without any interaction with other options.

 There are pros and cons to each of the styles of negotiation and the best style will depend heavily on the issues at hand and how the parties would like to address them.
 However, these differences help highlight the good aspects of integrative negotiation and will help a person see which style may be necessary based on the issues and the goals of the parties.

 The Importance of Integrative Bargaining:

 Integrative negotiation is a vital type of negotiation that has helped many parties settle their disputes effectively and in a way that leaves both parties happy with the results.
 Finding value can also increase the overall value that a party walks away with, and the creativity that is required will often encourage the parties to add more to their offers.
-Integrative bargaining can be a way to resolve a dispute that is longstanding by encouraging a fresh look at the ways that it can be effective in resolving the dispute.
+Integrative negotiation process can be a way to resolve a dispute that is longstanding by encouraging a fresh look at the ways that it can be effective in resolving the dispute.
 Some of the many advantages of integrative bargaining include: